LR0107/Paper_LLM/LADDER Enabling Efficient Low-Precision Deep Learning Computing through Hardware-aware Tensor Transformation.md

 2. **Memory Savings**: LLaMA-2 INT1/INT2 reduces GPU memory usage by 70–85%.
 3. **Cross-Platform**: Achieves near-cuBLAS/CUTLASS bandwidth utilization on A100/V100/A6000, MI250.
 4. **Fast Compilation**: **100×** faster than AMOS, 10× faster than TensorIR.

+## Version 2.0
+**Motivation:**
+LADDER optimizes deep learning with low-precision data types, improving efficiency and memory use.

+**Main Design:**
+It uses a flexible tensor type system (tType) and fine-grained transformations (tTile) to optimize data handling and computation, with hardware-aware scheduling for efficient execution.